JetBrains/space-dotnet-sdk/README.md

 * `SpaceClaimTypes.FirstName` / `urn:space:firstName` — The user's first name.
 * `SpaceClaimTypes.LastName` / `urn:space:lastName` — The user's last name.

-These claims and their values are available on identities created by SpaceDotNet.
+These claims and their values are available on identities created by JetBrains.Space.
 When using multiple authentication providers, it may be required to [enrich our application identity](https://docs.microsoft.com/en-us/aspnet/core/security/authentication/social/additional-claims?view=aspnetcore-3.1).

-The `SpaceDotNet.Samples.Web` project in the SpaceDotNet repository uses these claims to render user information in the site header, including the user's full name and profile picture:
+The `JetBrains.Space.Samples.Web` project in the JetBrains.Space repository uses these claims to render user information in the site header, including the user's full name and profile picture:

 ![Use Space identity claims to personalize the application experience](docs/images/profile-picture-claims.png)